NosyEye/ask-odin/README.md

 A tool for finding Twitch raid targets based on your followed channels.

 I made this because it would be useful to me, and potentially others.
 Also, I wanted to try Svelte.
 It's pretty good.
+Some lazy coding here and there, but hey, it works.

 ## Twitch API